Board of Trustees

 Student achievement and curriculum

 Administration / legal compliance

-The current Kelburn Normal School board members are:
+The new Kelburn Normal School board members are:

 Andrea Keenan (Parent Rep)